 ♥ Hours and Days of Operation

 Warm Fuzzies Preschool follows the Dexter Community Schools calendar with the exception of planning/professional days, in which Warm Fuzzies will be in session.
+We will also be open for full days even when Dexter is only having half days.
 There will also be summer camps offered for those who would like to participate.

 School hours are as follows:

 *See the Schedule and Tuition page for more information.

 *In the event of an emergency or if Chelsea or Dave should need to go out during the day our parents, Maggie Conger, Dale Conger, or Judy Conger (all former educators with over 30 years of experience each) will take over the class with Dave or Chelsea.
 If this happens you will be notified at pick up.
 If we know ahead of time that a substitute will be used during any part of the day, you will be notified in advance.